sdsykes/nut-10/README.md

 The first problem is how to store variables, but we have no globals to worry about, so let's just push them on the stack.
 We take care to record the address offset of each of them.

 The second problem is to make sure we can store values temporarily when doing arithmetic and comparison operations.
 We'll use registers for this.
-In fact none of the examples need more than one register, but anyway we be flexible and add a choice of 8 (actually there would be even more available if we needed them).
+In fact none of the examples need more than one register, but anyway we will be flexible and add a choice of 8 (actually there would be even more available if we needed them).
 On each use we take care to choose an available register, and to mark it in use so that nested operations can work.
 At some point you will run out of registers though, this is a limitation.

 With this taken care of, the code generator walks each node and produces a list of assembly commands.